-One could make arguments for SOPHIE’s position on the spectrums of pop or dance and their various subdivisions, not to mention his debt to Aphex Twin’s maliciously playful Richard D. James Album, but there isn’t a genre or even an artist living or dead comparable to “L.O.V.E.,” which sounds like he tried to throw his Monomachine into the bathtub and record the sound of electrocution itself.
+One could make arguments for SOPHIE’s position on the spectra of pop or dance and their various subdivisions, not to mention her debt to Aphex Twin’s maliciously playful Richard D. James Album, but there isn’t a genre or even an artist living or dead comparable to “L.O.V.E.,” which sounds like she tried to throw that Monomachine into the bathtub and record the sound of electrocution itself.
 That the noisome horror is relieved by bursts of toy-like melody and crowds shouting “Jump!” is a testament to how qualified to sell BDSM toys this peddler of rectal dilators really is.

 To say that PRODUCT leaves you wanting more is an understatement, beginning and ending with EDM you can’t dance to, building and toppling all kinds of aural Legos in between.
 It could be a perfect freeze-frame before SOPHIE runs out of tricks — or foreplay for a lengthy, challenging career.
 But there’s more sincerity in its love of commercial jingles and subversive sex than anyone could’ve predicted, and there’s always the sex-toy business if this silicon venture works out.
 If that’s what you wanna do.